BZoennchen/supercollider-book/chapters/sounddesign/filters/1-phase-shifting.md

 In this section we focus on filtering.
 But before we do so let us also talk about phases and let me show how we can filter by adding another signal to the input signal which happens to have a different phase.
-As we will see, we can filter a signal by using a simple oscillator.
-Which shows that the term *filter* is a very general term.
+As we will see, we can filter a signal by using a simple oscillator, which shows that the term *filter* is a very general term.

 ## Phase Shifting